pchartrand/temperature-monitor/README.md

 Data acquisition
 --
-Every second, the arduino measures the voltages on one of the two analog inputs every, and sends a temperature reading to the usb port, converting the voltage values in temperature values using the polynomial equation, and indicating which input was read.
+Every second, the arduino measures the voltages at one of the two analog inputs, and sends a temperature reading to the usb port, converting the voltage values in temperature values using the polynomial equation, and indicating which input was read.